halogenandtoast/oath/README.md

 ## Usage

-Monban does currently have some out of the box expectations, but you can configure and change any of these:
+Monban does currently have some out-of-the-box expectations, but you can configure and change any of these:

 - By default the model should be called `User`
-- Monban expects your user model to respond to create
+- Monban expects your user model to respond to `create`, `id`, and `find_by`
 - You should have an `email` and `password_digest` column on your `User`
 - Passwords will be handled with BCrypt